jonschlinkert/templates/docs/view-types.md

 - [partial](#partial)
 - [layout](#layout)

-**Overview**
+**The basics**

 View types determine what will happen to templates in a collection at certain points during the build process, and:

-- every view collection belongs to at least one view type
+- every view collection must define at least one view type.
+If no type is defined, `renderable` is used by default.
+- more than one type may be defined, but this should be done sparingly to avoid unnecessarily creating methods and logic that aren't needed (continue reading to learn more about this below).
-- View types are determined when a collection is created using the `.create()` method
+- view types are defined on the `.create()` or `.collection()` method options.

 ## Defining view types